ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 > As a user, I want to choose the turtle I want to bet on based on odds, name and portrait.

 - #### Acceptance Criteria:
-    User will be shown a picture of the turtle, his/her name and betting odds ii order for them to be comfortable with their choice.
+    User will be shown a picture of the turtle, his/her name and betting odds in order for them to be comfortable with their choice.

  - #### Description:
     Turtle portraits and names will be randomly assigned to each name and be clearly displayed alongside their respective odds to win the race.